 Co-author: Ellie McLachlan

-What types of family health insurance policies are available?
+What types of health insurance policies are available to families?

-Family health insurance policies are designed to provide cover to you, your partner and your children (up to a certain age) for medical appointments or treatments outside of the public Medicare system.
+Family health insurance policies are designed to provide financial cover for you, your partner and your children (generally up until the age of 21, or 25 if the child is a full-time student) for medical appointments or care outside of the public Medicare system.
 These policies generally offer one of the following three types of cover:

 Family hospital cover

 Family hospital policies can provide cover for treatment as a private patient in either a public or private hospital.
 They can help cover some of your costs for things like in-hospital treatment by a doctor of your choice, accommodation to stay in a ward and theatre fees for surgery.

 Health insurance policies that include hospital cover are sorted into four tiers: Gold, Silver, Bronze and Basic.
 The tier of cover you choose for your family will partially determine how much you pay in premiums, and which hospital treatments and procedures you will be covered for.

 Family extras cover